 For more tips on creating

 When you find that your number of incidents to investigate is dropping, you need to add refresher training to the mix.
-You don’t want your team’s skills to dimish.
-They need to be ready to act when an incident happens.
+You don’t want your team’s skills to diminish because they need to be ready to act when an incident happens.

-Refresher training can be done quarterly or every 6 months using the case study or role-playing technique.
+Refresher training can achieve quarterly or every 6 months using the case study or role-playing technique.